Yushi5058/Yushi5058/README.md

 ___
 # 🙋‍♂️  ABOUT ME

-I'm Yushi (he/him), a student and self-taught front-end developer from [location].
+I'm Yushi (he/him), a student and self-taught front-end developer.
 I have a strong passion for creating beautiful and functional websites using HTML, CSS, and JavaScript.
 I'm always learning and looking for ways to improve my skills and stay up-to-date with the latest technologies.
+I'm married to a wonderful woman and I love her.

 # 🔧 SKILLS AND TECHNOLOGIES